Are you searching for somewhere spectacular to go hiking near Las Vegas? Calico Basin is just outside of town and is a superb place to hike for free.

 Extra Fun at Calico Basin

-More Great Hiking Near Vegas: If you are looking for more places to go hiking near Las Vegas head to Mt.
-Charleston or Valley of Fire.
-There’s also a book with more hiking ideas: Best Easy Day Hikes Las Vegas.
+If you are looking for more places to go hiking near Las Vegas head to Mt.
+Charleston, where you can hike Mary Jane Falls or venture even further out to the stunning Valley of Fire.
+For more hiking trails Las Vegas check out the book: Best Easy Day Hikes Las Vegas.

 Where to Stay in Las Vegas

 Cosmopolitan <- My favorite place to stay